-In my practice, I build environments that invite and unsettle, drawing viewers in with comedy, beauty, and surreal exaggeration, only to confront them with hard truths about history and society.
+In my practice, I build environments that invite and unsettle, drawing in viewers with comedy, beauty, and surreal exaggeration, only to confront them with hard truths about history and society.
 Manipulating materials from my life—childhood relics, domestic debris, odd mythologies—I reimagine meaning, crafting sculptures and installations that critique and treasure the culture that shaped them.
 These transformations, often grotesque yet meticulously composed, elevate the raw humanity of existence.
 In performance videos filmed from a first-person perspective, I blur the line between audience and performer, implicating the viewer in the unfolding narrative.

-Thematically, my work often engages taboo subjects, challenging norms that perpetuate American violence.
+Thematically, my work engages taboo subjects, challenging norms that perpetuate American violence.
 This involves an ongoing investigation of the nuclear family, capitalism, colonization, and sexuality.
 Recent projects interrogate the symbolism of the U.S. presidency, peeling back polished facades to reveal greed, corruption, and barbaric power.
 Across mediums, I create spaces where humor and honesty collide, inviting reflection on the intersections of the personal and the political.

 b.
 1994 Worcester, Massachuetts